tatsy/linsss-vulkan/README.md

 $ cd linsss-vulkan
 ```

-Also, install `glslc` compiler for GLSL, and make sure you can run `glslc` command in a terminal.
+Also, install `glslc` compiler for GLSL, and make sure you can run `glslc` in the terminal.
 Typically, `glslc` is bundled with Vulkan SDK, but is not included in that of MoltenVK.
+In this case, please install `glslc` from <https://github.com/google/shaderc>.

 ### Build